 Source: UXtweak

-So far, we’ve explored UX design and hits role in marketing strategy.
+So far, we’ve explored UX design and its role in marketing strategy.
 But what about customer experience (CX) marketing?
 Isn’t it the same as UX marketing?
 Well, not quite.

 Customer experiences entail every interaction in a customer’s journey.
 CX interactions include sales calls and in-person touchpoints, as well as using your website, digital product, or mobile app.

-Comparatively, UX marketing has a narrower focus, encircling experiences, user goals, and interaction.
+Comparatively, UX marketing has a narrower focus, focusing on experiences, user goals, and interactions.

 CX marketing deals with the big picture of how customers interact with your brand.
 UX marketing focuses on how users experience your digital products and online content.